Zeltales/Valorant-RPC/README.md

 - **Node.js**: Ensure Node.js is installed on your system.
 You can download it from [Node.js](https://nodejs.org/).

+## Issues

+If you encounter any issues or have any questions, please post them on [GitHub Issues page](https://github.com/Zeltales/Valorant-RPC/issues).

 ---

 **Note:** This application is built with a React-based web interface and Tauri.